-For your photo ID, go to Campus Safety & Security, Hopkins Hall, lower level, between the hours of 8:30 a.m.-4:00 p.m., Monday - Friday.
-Spouse/Partners and dependents*, ages 13-23 (age 25 for full-time students), may get photo IDs for $5 per person.
+For your photo ID, see the ID Cards page.
+You can also go to Campus Safety & Security, Hopkins Hall, lower level, between the hours of 8:30 a.m.-4:00 p.m., Monday - Friday.
+Spouse/Partners and dependents*, ages 10-23 (age 25 for full-time students), may get photo IDs for $15 per person.
 Parking stickers can also be obtained at the CS&S Office, limited to two decals per family.
 Please have your vehicle registration(s) with you. *Spouses, Domestic Partners and dependent children must be set up with the Benefits department first to be eligible to get their ID.

 Check out the Holidays and Payroll Calendar.
 You can even add these to your Google Calendar.

-Local banks where you can establish an account include Hoosac/Williamstown Savings Bank, South Adams Savings Bank, TD Banknorth, and Greylock Federal Credit Union.
-You can set up direct deposit for your paycheck by signing into the Peoplesoft HR System and clicking on Self Service>Payroll and Compensation>Direct Deposit.
+Local banks where you can establish an account include Adams Community Bank, MountainOne Bank, TD Bank, and Greylock Federal Credit Union, among other regional banks.
+You can set up direct deposit for your paycheck by signing into the Human Resources System and clicking on Self Service>Payroll and Compensation>Direct Deposit.

-You can elect to no longer have your direct deposit advice mailed to you but rather view it online by signing into the Peoplesoft HR System and clicking on Self Service>Payroll and Compensation>Direct Deposit>Pay Statement Print Option.
+You can elect to no longer have your direct deposit advice mailed to you but rather view it online by signing into the Human Resources System and clicking on Self Service>Payroll and Compensation>Direct Deposit>Pay Statement Print Option.
 Select “Do not send a paper copy of direct deposit pay statement to my home address”.
 Don’t forget to click on the Submit button.

 View and print your W-2 online.
 W-2’s are mailed to all employees in January.
 Can’t find yours?
-Now you can print a copy by signing into the Peoplesoft HR System and clicking on Self Service>Payroll and Compensation>View W-2 Forms.
+Now you can print a copy by signing into the Human Resources System and clicking on Self Service>Payroll and Compensation>View W-2 Forms.

 Go to Update My Listing for more information.

 Most departments have an inventory of office supplies and equipment.
-The college has an agreement with Staples for the purchasing of office supplies and a contract with WB Mason for pricing on copy paper.
+The college has an agreement with WB Mason for the purchasing of office supplies and copy paper.
 For additional information, see Office Supplies.

 Most administrative and academic offices have photocopiers and fax machines.
 Williams uses the open-source CUPS print server in conjunction with PaperCut, an allotment management system, for centralized printing on more than 250 printers around campus.